jackfrost00911/cardsnark/_posts/2025-11-28-capital-one-spark-cash-plus.md

 ---
 layout: post
+categories: [reviews]
-title: Capital One Spark Cash Plus Review 2025: The Heavy Lifter
+title: "Capital One Spark Cash Plus Review 2025: The Heavy Lifter"
-description: Capital One Spark Cash Plus review 2025: Unlimited 2% cash back with no preset spending limit.
-Is the $150 fee worth it for high spenders?
+description: "Capital One Spark Cash Plus review 2025: Unlimited 2% cash back with no preset spending limit.
+Is the $150 fee worth it for high spenders?"
 ---

 <div class="section-container" style="padding-bottom: 2rem;">